Curity OAuth customization using plugins

 Create a Plugin Instance

-Once the Curity Identity Server and plugin are deployed, you can create an instance of the plugin using the Admin UI, and enter its required input values.
-The example authenticator is shown below, and it can be used by one or more OAuth client applications.
+Once the Curity Identity Server and plugin are deployed, you can create one or more instances of the plugin using the Admin UI, and enter its required configuration values.
+An example is shown here for a custom authenticator plugin that uses account manager and credential manager system objects:

 1